isa-ulisboa/greends-fads-exercises/fads_ex_05_markdown.md

 ## This is a third level title

 ## 3. Create emphasis
+Add italics and bold faces to the file.
 You can use **bold** type face or *italic* to give empahsis to your text.
 This is also very simple.
 To format with bold, use two asterists `*` to mark the start and end of the bold text: